Paul-J-Company/Systems-Design/Systems-Design.md

 2) Design is about making tradeoffs and compromises at all levels of your System.<br>
    e.g., Security vs. Convenience, Capex vs. Opex, etc.<br>
    Design is a Full Stack endeavor.<br>
+   Identify all the trade-offs, bottlenecks and single points of failure.<br>
+   Have a broad knowledge of alternative technologies.<br>
+   Ask many counter questions:<br>
+   &ensp;&ensp;How many daily users?<br>
+   &ensp;&ensp;What are the edge cases?<br>
+   Get feedback from your stakeholders - Are these tradeoffs acceptable?<br>
+   Don't forget capacity planning.<br>
+   Validate your design.<br>
    Great design includes great documentation.<br>
    [Teaching the art of great documentation](https://developers.googleblog.com/2020/07/teaching-art-of-great-documentation.html)<br>
    [The eight rules of good documentation](https://www.oreilly.com/content/the-eight-rules-of-good-documentation/)<br>